Your essential guide to New York

 The exterior of the American Museum of Natural History.

 Shop like a local

 As a guest of Mandarin Oriental, New York, you have some of the city's best shopping directly next door, including Stuart Weitzman, Hugo Boss, and Diptyque at The Shops in Columbus Circle.
 Fifth Avenue's array of luxury offerings, from Bergdorf Goodman to Cartier, are a short walk away.
 To shop like a local, stroll up Columbus Avenue on the Upper West Side and discover boutiques such as Jonathan Adler for upscale home décor, which the designer describes as channelling "modern American glamour".
-Design lovers should head downtown to Howard Street in SoHo, where you'll find British designer Tom Dixon's new store, as well as showrooms from Michele Varian and Roll & Hill lighting.
+Design lovers should head downtown in SoHo where you'll find British designer Tom Dixon's store, as well as the Roll & Hill lighting showroom.
 While in the area, stop by Kirna Zabête boutique on Broome Street, for myriad cool designer fashion brands.

 See some sights

 You could spend all your time in New York City simply looking up at the breathtaking skyline.
 Iconic architectural landmarks including the Empire State Building, the Chrysler Building and the World Trade Center.
 There are also more unusual sights, such as the captivating Flatiron Building, and the High Line, an elevated public park built on abandoned railway tracks, which is beautiful at sunset.